 For example, in the wake of 9/11, there was a 60/40 split in the counseling.
 Most people (60%) sought spiritual advice, while 40% sought help from trauma therapists (data from the American Red Cross, 2002).

 Here is the problem.
 Psychologists, and perhaps other mental health workers may have little interest in faith, but Americans clearly do.
-When we ignore the intra-psychic structures of religious faith, we subordinate a vast area of potential exploration to our own personal discomfort.
+When we ignore the intra-psychic structures of religious belief, we subordinate a vast area of potential exploration to our own personal discomfort.
 It’s wrong, and Christian couples, in particular, aren’t having it.

 Faith is a broad and expansive lens through which many couples see the world.
 Christian couples are well aware that their faith shapes how they see their marriage, their place in the world, and informs their values.
 Therapists ought to be more curious about all issues of faith, not just when it comes up and can’t be avoided.
 Christian couples counseling that is both scientific and Biblically-informed is a reasonable request in the 21st century.

 One of the most interesting thinkers on the topic of religion and mental health was Ninian Smart.
 Although contemporary religious studies have moved on past his thinking, he was one of the first modern thinkers to promote the notion of secular religious studies.

 Professor Smart was most interested in why people believe…and why their experience is authentic and meaningful for them.

 He took pains to make a distinction between theology, which he defined as looking a religion from a perspective of faith, and religious studies, which is a vantage point as a benevolent and uncritical observer.
 A skilled couples therapist can be capable of being interested in belief itself, without feeling a need to take an evaluative or critical stance.

 Here is the rub.
 Faith is good for you.
 Researchers Powell, Shahabi, and Thoresen (2003) did a comprehensive overview of a dozen studies with a population of over 50,000 study subjects.
 This was a massive undertaking.
 Here’s what they found: